modernish/modernish/README.md

 have been done.

-Modernish introduces a new `DIE` pseudosignal whose traps are executed upon invoking `die` in scripts.
-This is analogous to the `EXIT` (0) pseudosignal that is built in to all POSIX shells.
-All trap-related commands in modernish support this new pseudosignal.
-Note that `DIE` traps are never executed on interactive shells.
+Modernish introduces a new `DIE` pseudosignal whose traps are executed upon invoking `die`.
 See the [`die` description](#user-content-reliable-emergency-halt) for more information.

 On interactive shells, `INT` traps (both POSIX and stack) are cleared out after executing them once.
-This is because [`die`](#user-content-reliable-emergency-halt) uses SIGINT for cleanup and command interruption on interactive shells.
+This is because [`die`](#user-content-reliable-emergency-halt) uses SIGINT for cleanup and command interruption on interactive shells, with the `DIE` signal name turned into an alias for `INT`.
+As a side effect of this special handling, `INT` traps on interactive shells do not have access to the positional parameters and cannot return from shell functions.

 ### Positional parameters stack ###